Meta-Learning an In-Context Transformer Model of Human Higher Visual Cortex: Experiments

 \subsection{Effectiveness of In-Context Higher Visual Cortex Encoders}

-\textbf{On NSD.} In this experiment, we evaluated \bvisiclws with each subject’s 9,000 unique images as in-context support set and the 1,000 shared images as test set, reporting explained variance averaged over category-selective ROIs in Table~\ref{tab:ROIs_clip}.
+\textbf{On NSD.} In this experiment, we evaluated \bvisiclws using each subject’s 9,000 unique images as the in-context support set and the shared 1,000 images as the test set.
+For each evaluation, we randomly sampled training images from the subject-specific in-context support set and test images from the shared test set.
+Explained variance statistics averaged over category-selective ROIs are reported in Table~\ref{tab:ROIs_clip}.
 We compare \bvisiclws using just 100 test images against within-subject ridge regression baseline trained on 100 and 300 support-set images of the test-subject, with the regularization strength selected via 5-fold cross-validation over $[10^{-3},10^{-2},\dots,10^{8}]$.
 Remarkably, \bvisiclws with only 100 images nearly matches the performance of the fully supervised reference model that is trained by gradient descent on each subject’s entire within‐subject support-set of 9{,}000 images until convergence.
 We also evaluate an anatomical FsAverage baseline which aligns each training subject’s anatomy to a common template and projects the average response onto novel subjects for prediction.
 While this baseline benefits from a strong anatomical prior, it is outperformed by \bvisicl, which directly adapts to each subject’s unique neural responses with higher efficiency.

 To evaluate test-time behavior, we assess how performance scales with increasing in-context support size. \bvisiclws consistently outperforms within-subject ridge regression and more efficiently approaches the fully trained reference model (Figure\hyperref[fig:1_theory]{~\ref*{fig:1_theory}c} for subject 1 and Figure\hyperref[fig:4_2_2_regular_plots]{~\ref*{fig:4_2_2_regular_plots}a} for subject 2, 5, 7).
 Moreover, we conduct ablations by evaluating a \bvisiclws model trained without holding out the test subject’s support images and a \bvisiclws model with only pretraining.
 Results confirm that finetuning with real neural data boosts performance and that \bvisiclws can generalize well to previously unseen images without overfitting (Figure\hyperref[fig:4_2_2_regular_plots]{~\ref*{fig:4_2_2_regular_plots}b}).
 Additionally, we observe high voxelwise explained variance correlation between \bvisiclws and the fully trained reference model across multiple backbones (Figure\hyperref[fig:4_2_2_regular_plots]{~\ref*{fig:4_2_2_regular_plots}c}).
 Finally, we apply UMAP to the \bvisiclws predicted response-function weights, revealing clear semantic clustering across higher visual areas (Figure \ref{fig:4_2_3_weights_umap}) that correspond with known visual regions.